cgiiitd/InGene/README.md

 ```

-## R Markdown

-Next we create the 2D nonlinear embeddings.
+## Next we create the 2D nonlinear embeddings.
 Here we are using UMAP.
-Plot the 2D embeddings to visualize the cell types and clusters
+## Plot the 2D embeddings to visualize the cell types and clusters

 ```{r}